Falsez pentru tine

-Falsez pentru tine (I'm singing badly for you) is a Romanian television mystery music game show based on the South Korean programme I Can See Your Voice.
+Falsez pentru tine (lit.
+'I'm pretending to sing for you') is a Romanian television mystery music game show based on the South Korean programme I Can See Your Voice, featuring its format where a guest artist attempts to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 Originally scheduled to premiere on Pro TV on 4 November 2018, it was suddenly occupied by airing of the film Parker in its timeslot instead, (Note: The show's original debut date was also postponed, because of its conflict between (host) Mihai Bobonete and his programme Las Fierbinți.) and then pushed back later to 18 July 2020.

 Gameplay

 Format

-Presented with a group of eight "mystery singers", a guest artist must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of four rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of four rounds, the guest artist must attempt to eliminate bad singers from a group of eight "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 If the last remaining mystery singer is good, they are granted to release a digital single by HaHaHa Production; if a singer is bad, they win 10,000 lei.

 Production

-A news article from Yonhap News Agency first reported mentioning Romania to have a local adaptation of I Can See Your Voice, at the time of preparing for its recently aired (South Korean) fifth season in January 2018; this was subsequently confirmed by Pro TV in October 2018.
+Yonhap News Agency provisionally announced a Romanian adaptation of I Can See Your Voice in a lead-up to the (South Korean) fifth season of the same title in January 2018; this was subsequently confirmed by Pro TV in October 2018.